dr-matt-smith/php-symfony-6-book/00_content/part01/chapter02.md

 1. Create new Symfony project (and then `cd` into it):

     ```bash
-		$ symfony new --full project01
+		$ symfony new --webapp project01

 		* Creating a new Symfony project with Composer
         ... etc. ...